webpack/webpack.js.org/src/content/configuration/performance.md

   - byzyk
 ---

-These options allows you to control how webpack notifies you of assets and entrypoints that exceed a specific file limit.
+These options allows you to control how webpack notifies you of assets and entry points that exceed a specific file limit.
 This feature was inspired by the idea of [webpack Performance Budgets](https://github.com/webpack/webpack/issues/3216).

 ## `performance`